 Company A's BCAR result is used for interpreting Company A's implied rating from a capitalization perspective only.
 On a purely quantitative basis, A.M.
-Best's capitalization standards suggest Company A's BCAR ratio supports a rating up to B++ (Very Good).
+Best's risk-adjusted capitalization guidelines suggest Company A's BCAR ratio supports a rating up to B++ (Good).